xamcat/mobcat-samples/cpp_with_xamarin/README.md

     1 / 2 = 0.5
     ```

-    **NOTE:** If you encounter a '*DLLNotFoundException*' when testing on Android, or a build error on iOS, be sure to check that the CPU architecture of the device/emulator/simulator you are using is compatible with the subset that we chose to support.
+    **NOTE:** If you encounter a [DLLNotFoundException](https://www.mono-project.com/docs/advanced/pinvoke/dllnotfoundexception/) when testing on Android, or a build error such as [MT5212: Native linking failed, duplicate symbol](https://docs.microsoft.com/en-us/xamarin/ios/troubleshooting/mtouch-errors#mt5212-native-linking-failed-duplicate-symbol-) on iOS, be sure to check that the CPU architecture of the device/emulator/simulator you are using is compatible with the subset that we chose to support and the native libraries have been built correctly.
+To aid in troubleshooting, validate that the completed code sample provided builds and runs on your device and that your implementation matches that of the completed code sample.
+Consider switching out parts of your implementation for the prebuilt components (the  native libraries and NuGet packages found within the **Artefacts** folder) to help pinpoint the aspects of the walkthrough that require further attention.

 # Wrapping up
 We should now have a basic Xamarin.Forms app that can leverage the functionality provided by our native libraries through a common .NET wrapper distributed via a NuGet package.
 The example provided in this walkthrough is of course intentionally very simplistic to more easily demonstrate the approach at a high-level.
 It's likely that you'd need to address exception handling, callbacks, the marshalling of more complex types, and linking with other dependency libraries amongst other things.
 A key consideration is how to handle subsequent code changes and keeping the wrapper in sync which may depend on whether one or both of those concerns are the responsibility of a single team.
 Either way, automation is a real benefit here.
 Below are some resources providing further reading around some of the key concepts touched upon here along with the relevant downloads.